open-telemetry/community/community-members.md

 Repo: [open-telemetry/opentelemetry-swift](https://github.com/open-telemetry/opentelemetry-swift)

-The list of active members (both "approvers" and "maintainers") for the OpenTelemetry Swift API & SDK can be found in the [open-telemetry/opentelemetry-swift CODEOWNERS file](https://github.com/open-telemetry/opentelemetry-swift/blob/main/CODEOWNERS).
+The list of active members (both "approvers" and "maintainers") for the OpenTelemetry Swift API & SDK can be found in the [open-telemetry/opentelemetry-swift CONTRIBUTING file](https://github.com/open-telemetry/opentelemetry-swift/blob/main/CONTRIBUTING.md).

 ## Community Demo